ElegantLin/amodal/README.md

 ### Download and set up the pre-trained models:

 1. ***LISA*** (for mapping natural language queries to visible object regions): Install LISA following the instructions from the [official LISA repository](https://github.com/dvlab-research/LISA).
 Then, download the checkpoint [LISA-13B-llama2-v1](https://huggingface.co/xinlai/LISA-13B-llama2-v1) from Hugging Face and place it under:`LISA/LISA-13B-llama2-v1/`.
-Note: We access LISA via API to avoid version conflicts.
+Note: We access LISA via API to avoid dependency conflicts.
 You can modify the LISA server URL in `main.py` by changing the LISA_SERVER_URL variable.

 2. ***InstaOrder*** (for occlusion relationships): Install InstaOrder following the instructions from the [InstaOrder repository](https://github.com/POSTECH-CVLab/InstaOrder), download the checkpoint `InstaOrder_InstaOrderNet_od` and place it under:`InstaOrder/InstaOrder_ckpt/`.